zchee/neovim-wiki/Introduction.md

 removed (setting `nocompatible` will be a no-op).

 These changes won't affect most users.
-Those that only have a C89 compiler installed or use vim on legacy systems such as Amiga, BeOS or MS-DOS will have two options:
+Those that only have a C89 compiler installed or use Vim on legacy systems such as Amiga, BeOS or MS-DOS will have two options:

 - Upgrade their software
-- Continue using vim
+- Continue using Vim

 ### Platform-specific code